benjiantolin/valentines_basemap/README.md

 ### Introduction
 This base map is designed to be Valentine's Day chocolate themed.
 Various shades of chocolate represent  land features, while a heart icon pattern with customized pink coloring blanket the water layer.
 The Hurshey's font was imported into Mapbox Studio to resemble a famouse chocolate bar.
+This base map was based off of the Mapbox Basic Template.

 ### Libraries
 - leaflet.css